ETS-ReactNative3/hsc-fe/docs/css/README.md

 [![Styled-components: Enforcing best practices](http://img.youtube.com/vi/jaqDA7Btm3c/0.jpg)](https://youtu.be/jaqDA7Btm3c)

-### Linting

-To complement `styled-components`, this boilerplate also has a CSS linting setup.
-It uses `stylelint` which will help you stay consistent with modern CSS standards.
-Read about it [here](linting.md).

-### sanitize.css

-In addition, this boilerplate also uses [`sanitize.css`](https://github.com/jonathantneal/sanitize.css) to make browsers render all elements more consistently and in line with modern standards, it's a modern alternative to CSS resets.
+To supplement `styled-components`, this boilerplate also uses [`sanitize.css`](https://github.com/jonathantneal/sanitize.css) to make browsers render all elements more consistently and in line with modern standards, it's a modern alternative to CSS resets.
 More info available on the [`sanitize.css` page](sanitize.md).